 Ten heirloom seeds to grow in your vegetable garden

 There are thousands of heirloom varieties available through seed companies and as you select seeds to grow don’t forget to pay attention to information like days to maturity, plant size, and disease resistance.
 Days to maturity is very important as northern gardeners may not have time to ripen long season crops like late maturing heirloom tomatoes, tomatillos, or melons.
 When I first read about the heirloom watermelon, Moon and Stars I was so excited to grow it.
 Unfortunately, I didn’t pay attention to the days to maturity information listed in the seed catalog and it proved to need a longer, warmer season than my garden could provide.
 Now, I grow earlier maturing watermelon like Sugar Baby.
+Learn more about many of my favorite heirloom varieties in my award-winning book, Veggie Garden Remix.

 1) Cherokee Purple tomato – This wonderful heirloom variety was introduced to gardeners by Craig LeHoullier, the author of Epic Tomatoes.
 The large fruits have deep burgundy-purple skin and a complex, sweet flavor that can’t be matched by any supermarket tomato!
 The seeds landed in LeHoullier’s hands thirty years ago when a letter arrived in his mail from John Green of Tennessee.
 The tomato seeds had been passed along to Green and were said to originate from the Cherokee nation.
 LeHoullier planted the seeds and when he realized what a gem the variety was, he shared them with friends at various seed companies.
 Soon, Cherokee Purple was introduced to the wider world and became of favorite of food gardeners everywhere.